khartinger/mqtt4home/md/m4h320_RasPiCppCreatingYourOwnProgs_e.md

 # How do I prepare the solution?
 The first steps on the RasPi can be done directly - in a console window - or via `putty`.
 It is assumed that the template `m4hXxx` is present on the RasPi.
 If this is not the case, the template must first be created on the RasPi or copied up.

-## Preparation 1: Create template m4hXxx on the RasPi
+## If the template m4hXxx is NOT present on the RasPi
 1. using the browser, open the `m4hXxx` directory on GitHub:
 Link: [https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hXxx](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hXxx)